alexbecker/deflame/Readme.md

 You can copy and past the post url to defla.me/deflame.php?url=[insert url], but the user experience is inferior.

+### FAQs:

+* **Why is it by author, not comment?** Because people tend to understand discussions in that way.
+If you only want to tell people what you believe yourself, just tell them.

 ### Known issues:

 Many.
 The web is a nonstandard nightmare, and recognizing what is and isn't a comment is